OtavioRMachado/spring-app-dockerized/README.md

 ## Running the Application
 I created two different applications using Java 8, Springboot, Gradle and MongoDB, mainly out of familiarity with this tech stack.

+First of all, you need to run the build.
+To run the build, you will need `Gradle` installed in your machine.
+After you install it, you should enter each project specific root directory `survey-service` and `dashboard-service` and run on each

+        gradle build

-If you have docker installed in your machine, you can run the application using
+Then, if you have docker installed in your machine, you can run the application using

 	docker-compose up dashboard-service